Tejas1510/Hacking-Scripts/Python/Twitter-data-Streaming/README.md

 - Then start the kafka by using the command 'kafka-server-start.sh ./config/server.properties' (Run the above two command where you download and install kafka)
 - Then run the python script by using command 'python mod.py'
-- Then run the command 'kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic dhruv2612 --from-beginning' (run this command where kafka file is set)
+- Then run the command 'kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic dhruv2612 --from-beginning' (run this command where kafka file is s    set)

 ### Setup instructions
 2. Download this repository as zip and extract